 Credit card fraud is an ever-present danger for small businesses all around the world.
 In fact, the Nilson Report estimated that global credit card losses due to fraud reached $27.85 billion in 2018, a 16.2% increase from 2017.
-Credit card fraud can result in significant financial and reputational damage for your business, as well as financial damage for your customers, making it crucial that you know how to prevent credit card fraud as a merchant.
+Credit card fraud can result in significant financial and reputational damage for your business.
+It also financially damages customers, making it crucial to know how to prevent credit card fraud.

 Impact of Credit Card Fraud